pelectron/poly/docs.md

 // defines the propety name my_property
 POLY_PROPERTY(my_property)

-// obj refers to an instance of poly::basic_object with a method called my_method and
+// obj refers to an instance of poly::Struct with a method called my_method and
 // property called my_property.
 // with name injection, the names can be used directly: auto ret_val = obj.my_method(...);